Chrisss09/Russian-Roulette/README.md

 <h2>Features</h2>

 <p>The main feature to my game is to allow the user to click on a card and for it to flip over.
 I have done this by adding a transform rotate property with a 3D effect.
 Also I have added a reset button for the user to restart the game at any point.</p>
-<p>To make my game more fun, everytime the user clicks on the reset button I have added in a GIF image of a moving Soviet flag.</p>
+<p>To make my game more fun, and professional everytime the user clicks on the reset button I have added in a GIF image of a moving Soviet flag.</p>
 <p>To make my game interactive I have used Javascript programming and this will tell the computer on how we can identify two pairs such as using my checkMatch function which uses my dataset attribute.</p>
 <p>I have also created a shuffle feature which will shuffle every position of the cards everytime the game gets reset.</p>
 <p>I have added in a winning page using JS and JQuery.
 Once the user has flipped all the cards the JQuery will add another class I have created and replace the field with a winning photo.</p>